Guide

 Start with C++ when the team already has embedded C++ expertise and the codebase benefits from RAII, templates, and richer abstractions under a controlled feature policy.

-Consider Zig for explicit allocation and C interop only after checking target maturity, tooling, and ecosystem depth for the exact chip family.
+Consider Zig for explicit allocation, C interop, and cross-compilation only after checking target maturity, tooling, and ecosystem depth for the exact chip family.

 For mixed systems, keep boundaries narrow.
-It is common to use C for startup and vendor SDK layers, Rust for safety-sensitive new modules, and C++ for higher-level device logic or shared libraries.
-The important part is making ownership, allocation, interrupt safety, and ABI contracts explicit at every boundary.
+It is common to use VHDL or Verilog/SystemVerilog for FPGA or ASIC logic, C for startup and vendor SDK layers, Rust for memory-sensitive new modules, Ada or SPARK for high-integrity control logic, C++ for higher-level device logic or shared libraries, LabVIEW for NI-centered test and control rigs, and MicroPython for scripts or diagnostics above a firmware base.
+Zig or Odin may fit narrow tools or modules once target support is proved.
+The important part is making ownership, allocation, interrupt safety, tasking, hardware/software register contracts, target timing, and ABI contracts explicit at every boundary.

 Sources